-The initial view of the Proposer at the time the modification was raised in November 2016 was that GC0097 should be implemented 10 business days after an Authority decision, which would ensure compliance with the TERRE Central Project go-live timetable.
+The view of the Proposer was that GC0097 would be implemented 10 business days after an Authority decision, ensuring compliance with the TERRE Central Project go-live timetable.
 At the time of writing, this is expected to be April 2019.
 This modification also needs to be aligned with its corresponding BSC modification P344.